 Title: Potential investment in marijuana dispensary

-Executive Summary: We have been recruited by investment firm in order to seek an opportunity to locate and create a lucrative dispensary.
-An optimal location will be determined among one of the 34 states and/or territories that have legalized recreational marijuana in order to turn a profit and return on investment.
+Executive Summary: We have been recruited by investment firm seeking an opportunity to locate and create a lucrative dispensary.
+An optimal location will be determined among one of the 34 states and territories that have legalized recreational marijuana in order to turn a profit and return on investment.

-1: Introduction: This report is composed of planning, research, and implementing factors that play a role in order to maximize a successful dispensary.
+1: Introduction: This report is composed of planning, research, and implementing factors that play a role in creating a successful dispensary.
 A variety of data set have been located that provide many variables to consider.
 While restraints were discovered through research and testing, a conclusion was determined to best suit the investors.

 2: Methodology